nimblehq/ios-templates/.github/wiki/Standard-File-Organization.md

 - What is the main feature of the project?
 - How to set up the project?
 - What are project configurations?

+## Modules

+This folder contains modules which represent targets in the project.
+Currently, it contains `Data` and `Domain` folder.

+- Data: This folder contains two subfolders
+  - Sources: This folder contains only `.swift` files - the main source code of the module.
+  - Tests: This folder contains the unit testing.
+- Domain: This folder contains source files and Unit Test for the `Domain` target.
+  - Sources: This folder contains only `.swift` files - the main source code of the module.
+  - Tests: This folder contains the unit testing.

 ## {ProjectName}